PaulRitsche/DL_Track_US/DL_Track_US/docs/automated_video_analysis_test.md

 ### How to verify the results:

-1. Open the `calf_raise.xlsx` file.
+Open the `calf_raise.xlsx` file.
-2. For all frames, calculate the **average** values for:
+For all frames, calculate the **average** values for:

-   - Fascicle length
+- Fasc_length_filtered_median
-   - Pennation angle
+- Pennation_filtered_median
 - Muscle thickness

-3. Compare your results to the reference results shown below:
+Compare your results to the reference results shown below:

 ![results](md_graphics/ava_test/results.png)